sebmandal/handwriting-recognition/README.md

 - Clone the repository
 - Navigate to the project directory in your terminal
+- Rename the paths to the training/test sets in App.java
 - Compile the Java files:

 ```javac *.java```